guardian/support-service-lambdas/README.md

 - ZuoraUsername
 - ZuoraPassword

 Always use DEV or UAT credentials when running locally.
-(For Lambda execution, the PROD values are set as encrypted environment variables within AWS).
+(For Lambda execution, the PROD values are set as encrypted environment variables within AWS, using the KMS key defined in CloudFormation).

 # Testing